dotnet/dotNext/docs/features/reflection/delegate.md

 Built-in operators cannot be captured as delegates and method return **null**.

 # Closed Delegates
 Closed delegates allows to pass the first argument into static method implicitly (through [Target](https://docs.microsoft.com/en-us/dotnet/api/system.delegate.target#System_Delegate_Target) property).
-The only way to create closed delegate in C# is to use closure:
+The only way to create closed delegate in C# is to use extension method or closure:

 ```csharp
 var str = "Hello, world!";